antis81/Toxer/Readme.md

     }

     Component.onCompleted {
-        // note: the password can be derived from a TextField or something and is not saved by Toxer in any way!
+        // notes:
+        // 1.
+For the record: The password used here is an example.
+        //    It is required to decrypt the Tox profile locally(!) on your device.
+        //    Toxer respects your privacy and does in no way save your password.
+        //    You can input the password in a PasswordField or similar text field!
+        // 2.
+You can either create an empty profile or open an existing one.
+        //    For the example we assume an existing profile "my_profile.tox" on disk.
         Toxer.activateProfile("my_profile.tox", "my_secret_password");
         console.log("I have as many as " + tfq.count + " friends on Tox.
 Yay!");
     }
 }
 ```

+Once you get the hang of it, using Toxer object mechanisms becomes easy and smooth.

+A more advanced UI integration is waiting here: https://gitlab.com/antis81/Toxer-UI

 ## Progress

-The following table provides a good overview of what is there and what is missing in order to provide the basic functionality.
+The following table provides an overview of what is there and what is yet to be done.

 Feature | Progress | Notes
 ---- | ---- | ----
-Encryption | 100% | --
-Profile-Management | 95% | todo: profile import
+Profile-Management | 95% | --
-Tox-Bootstrap | 95% | randomize nodes
-Friends | 90% | todo: add/remove friend
+Add/Remove Friends | 0% | TODO
-Chat | 30% | todo: message management (history etc.)
+1v1 Chat | 30% | 1v1 chat works
-Group-Chat | 0% | ??
+Group Chat | 0% | TODO
-Styles/Themes | 95% | todo: save style settings; support background images
+Styles/Themes | 95% | works; some settings are not persistent yet

 # License
 The Toxer application is freely usable under the terms of the MIT license.
 The licenses of the underlying libraries (e.g. Qt and toxcore) apply to these components.
 If you plan to re-use the code, please contact the Tox community.